SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-performance-metrics-one-should-know.md

 __Good Model__: Model which has high TPR & low FPR

-__Area Under ROC Curve (AOC)__: AOC is the area under the ROC curve.
+__Area Under ROC Curve (AUC)__: AUC is the area under the ROC curve.
 More the area under the curve, the more good is the model.
-A random model will have an AOC of 0.5
+A random model will have an AUC of 0.5

 <p class='note'>Cons</p>